 That’s externally, how we work with our clients, or how we work internally with the rest of the team.

 We never settle for second best, so on this journey I’ve met loads of fascinating people in the strive to be the best in the world in whatever we do.

-When I started with CRE there was a dream and wish list to work with the best companies in the world, and now when I look at our clients page, we can say we do!—in only six years.
+When I started with CRE, there was a dream and wish list to work with the best companies in the world, and now when I look at our clients page, we can say we do!

-An achievement and a bold goal, which I personally think is a similar statement to “JFK” when he said “by the end of the decade we will have a man on the moon.”
+An achievement and a bold goal, which I personally think is similar to JFK’s statement when he said, “by the end of the decade we will have a man on the moon.”

 The culture at CRE is amazing.
 Sure I’ve worked in places before where colleagues would help each other out on projects, but at CRE it is on a totally different level.
 Just mention that you have a problem or question and you’ll quickly have an entire team willing to take time out from their busy schedule to help, not because it makes them look good, but because they genuinely want to see you succeed.

 Everywhere I’ve ever worked has had some degree of “them and us” between senior management and staff.
 CRE is most definitely the exception; everyone is treated equally and has the opportunity to shape the business.
 I could make a suggestion today on how we could improve things, and the very next day we’d be working on making that a reality.

 Work from anywhere in the world, with some of the most exciting clients in the world, get as much support as you need and have a lot of fun doing it.
 Like I said, amazing.

 “There’s no politics.
 No unnecessary meetings.
 No red tape.”